 In the Euclidean plane, it is possible to give explicitly an equation of the circumcircle in terms of the Cartesian coordinates of the vertices of the inscribed triangle.
 Suppose that

-are the coordinates of points AB, and C. The circumcircle is then the locus of points v = (vx,vy) in the Cartesian plane satisfying the equations
+are the coordinates of points A, B, and C. The circumcircle is then the locus of points v = (vx,vy) in the Cartesian plane satisfying the equations

-guaranteeing that the points ABC, and v are all the same distance r from the common center u of the circle.
+guaranteeing that the points A, B, C, and v are all the same distance r from the common center u of the circle.
 Using the polarization identity, these equations reduce to the condition that the matrix

 has a nonzero kernel.
 Thus the circumcircle may alternatively be described as the locus of zeros of the determinant of this matrix: